 Known for its beaches, sunsets, golf courses and museums, Sarasota County in southwest Florida is a popular tourist destination.
 But one part of Sarasota not often spoken about is the Black history in the community.
 Through preservation, Black history in Sarasota is alive and can help educate visitors.
-Here are some places that tell the story of Black history in Sarasota County you can explore on your next visit.
+Here are some places that tell the story of Black history of Sarasota County you can explore on your next visit.

 This post contains some affiliate links.
 I may earn compensation when you click on the links.
 There’s no charge to you and helps keep the site up and running.

-Black History in Sarasota County
+Black History of Sarasota County

 Due to segregation and Jim Crow laws, African American residents of Sarasota County were banned from Lido Beach.
 Instead, African American children who wanted to cool off, had to sit in local waterholes filled with rainwater.